Lesser siren: Description

 Lesser sirens have elongated bodies possessing only two limbs, a pair of four-toed legs located behind the base of the head, and range in length from 7 to 27 inches (17 – 69 cm).
 Unlike greater sirens, lesser sirens have less than 35 costal grooves.
 Juvenile specimens have red to yellow banding on their heads and stripes running along the main length of the body, although these stripes are absent in Siren intermedia.
 Adults have plainer coloration; the dorsal side is typically olive green to blue-gray or black, while the ventral is usually light grey.
 Spotted patterns may also be present in adults.
-In salamanders, sexual size dimorphism is usually female-biased, but in Siren intermedia, it’s the opposite.
+In salamanders, sexual size dimorphism is usually female-biased, but in Siren intermedia, it is the opposite.
 Males are the larger sex, and they also have significantly larger heads and enlarged masseter muscles than females.

 Lesser sirens are notably neotenic, and possess external gills throughout their lives.